 Students may apply to become a tutor in the testWELL Learning Center.
 If accepted, students must complete HONR 201: Peer Tutoring (spring semester), HONR 301: Advanced Peer Tutoring (fall semester) and pass a certification exam.
 Tutors are certified through the National Tutoring Association.
 The testWELL Learning Center is open in Honors Hall on Tuesdays and Thursdays from 8-10 p.m. and in Lincoln Hall on Mondays and Wednesdays from 8-10 p.m.
-The testWELL Learning Center is a multi-subject learning center with walk-in hours.
+The testWELL Learning Center with walk-in hours.
 Tutors may earn additional Honors credit through the tutoring program by taking HONR 201: Peer Tutoring, HONR 301: Advanced Peer Tutoring and HONR 401: Peer Leadership Practicum.